.

 • Resource Utilization: A widget can track data on test volumes to identify times when human resources may be overburdened or underutilized, allowing lab managers to adjust staffing as needed.

-Laboratory revenue cycle management data is another important area where dashboard widgets can positively impact productivity and revenue.
-By capturing key lab billing metrics and then analyzing them, the lab billing department can be alerted to any discrepancies affecting days in accounts receivable, the net collection rate, and the denial rate.
+Laboratory revenue cycle management data is another area where dashboard widgets can positively impact productivity and revenue.
+By capturing key lab RCM metrics and analyzing them, the lab billing department can be alerted to any discrepancies affecting days in accounts receivable, the net collection rate, and the denial rate.

 • Insurance Claims: Dashboard widgets can be used to monitor the status of insurance claims (including the number of claims submitted and the number of claims denied), plus the average time it takes to receive payment.

-• Charge Capture: Dashboard widgets can help labs monitor charge capture rates (the percentage of billable services they bill for) and stop revenue leakage.
+• Charge Capture: Dashboard widgets can help labs monitor charge capture rates (the percentage of billable services) and stop revenue leakage.

 • Pricing: Dashboard widgets can also be used to monitor services, such as the average reimbursement rate for each test on the test menu.
 This information can help labs adjust pricing strategies to be more competitive and maximize revenue.

-Now that we’ve demonstrated the importance of dashboard widgets, let’s talk about how long it takes to go from a concept to a reality in LigoLab’s agile LIS software environment.
+Now that we’ve demonstrated the importance of dashboard widgets, let’s talk about how long it takes to go from a concept to a reality in LigoLab’s agile lab information system environment.

 According to Still, the project turnaround time is relatively quick.

-Advanced Laboratory Information Systems: Modernize and Digitize Lab Operations
+Advanced Laboratory Information System Software: Modernize and Digitize Lab Operations

-If you are ready to learn more about how dashboards and the LigoLab Informatics Platform - the only all-in-one medical LIS & laboratory billing solution out there - can help your clinical or pathology lab modernize and grow efficiently, click below and schedule a personalized pathology lab software demonstration with a LigoLab product specialist.
+If you are ready to learn more about how dashboards and LigoLab’s all-in-one medical LIS and lab RCM platform can help your clinical or pathology lab modernize and grow efficiently, click below and schedule a personalized LIS software demonstration with a LigoLab product expert.

 Michael Kalinowski